fitzsimonsjl/blog-rest-api/README.md

 ### About

-This is an example of a blog api (the first I've ever written).
+This is an example of a blog api (the first I've ever written) using Ruby version 2.6.5.
+It allows for the CRUD actions of Posts and Comments, using these entities as endpoints.

 All in all, I think it was a great exercise because it gave me a chance to play around with a few things that I've been wanting to look at.
 Namely:

 - How to create an API (up until now I didn't even know there was a separate --api flag in Rails...)
 - Testing with RSpec
-- A good introduction to Docker
+- An excuse to look into Docker more (still a long way to go with this one)

 **Gems**